-I would like to illustrate how to connect from SAP BusinessObjects Cloud to a Calculation View in HANA Cloud Platform (HCP) using SSO.
-If you don’t have HCP but you would like to use with your tenant, this first blog will show you how to create a user and a Calculation View to be consumed in SAP BusinessObjects Cloud.
+would like to illustrate how to connect from SAP Analytics Cloud (known before as BusinessObjects Cloud) to a Calculation View in HANA database in SAP Cloud Platform (known before as HCP) using Single Sign On.
+If you don’t have HANA in SAP Cloud Platform (SAPCP) but you would like to use it with your tenant, this first blog will show you how to create a user and a Calculation View to be consumed in SAP Analytics Cloud.

 I will be using a simple Trial HCP account.
 If you don’t have one, you can create one:

 I will be creating a HANA user HCPUSER as my user account.
 In order to make changes on the account, I need to first login to the Web-based Development Workbench.
-For example, if you are using HCP Trial:
+For example, if you are using HANA in SAPCP Trial:

-In order to create the account to be used later on in SAP BusinessObjects Cloud, we will need to log in with an Admin account with these roles assigned (e.g.: SYSTEM):
+In order to create the account to be used later on in SAP Analytics Cloud, we will need to log in with an Admin account with these roles assigned (e.g.: SYSTEM):

 sap.hana.xs.admin.roles::SAMLAdministrator sap.hana.xs.admin.roles::RuntimeConfAdministrator sap.hana.ide.roles::CatalogDeveloper sap.hana.ide.roles::SecurityAdmin